psglinux/MS/CMPE-202-SSE/SCFProgram-Proj/README.md

 ### compilation
 To compile the code run `make all`
-To clean the existing obj `make clean`
+To clean the existing obj `make clean` to perform static analysis `make sa`
+    - compiler used is clang
+    - for static analysis *scan-build* is used

 ### Demonstrate key principles of programming
     - Static Analysis